Home | News

 Understanding the location and semantics of objects in a scene is a significant task, enabling robots to navigate through complex environments or facilitating autonomous driving.
 Recent AI models for understanding scenes from images require significant guidance from humans in the form of pixel-level annotations to achieve accurate predictions.

-To overcome the reliance on human guidance, our Junior Members - Christoph Reich and Nikita Araslanov - together with MCML PI Daniel Cremers and collaborators Oliver Hahn, Christian Rupprecht, and Stefan Roth from TU Darmstadt and the University of Oxford, proposed a novel approach: 🥤🥤 CUPS: Scene-Centric Unsupervised Panoptic Segmentation.
+To overcome the reliance on human guidance, our Junior Members - Christoph Reich and Nikita Araslanov - together with MCML Director Daniel Cremers and collaborators Oliver Hahn, Christian Rupprecht, and Stefan Roth from TU Darmstadt and the University of Oxford, proposed a novel approach: 🥤🥤 CUPS: Scene-Centric Unsupervised Panoptic Segmentation.

 «We present the first unsupervised panoptic method that directly trains on scene-centric imagery.»